coolife-code/ifnoai/README.md

 ```

 ### 4. Troubleshooting
-- **Antivirus Interception**: Since the program needs to modify the `hosts` file, it may be mistaken for a malicious intrusion by antivirus software.
+- **🛡️ Antivirus Interception**: Since the program needs to modify the `hosts` file, it may be mistaken for a malicious intrusion by antivirus software.
 Please grant it trust, or temporarily disable protection.
-- **Lost in the Void (Unable to Restore)**: If an accident occurs and the network fails to recover automatically, please manually delete the `IfNoAI` related section in the `hosts` file, and run `ipconfig /flushdns` to flush the DNS cache.
+- **⚠️ Lost in the Void (Unable to Restore)**: If an accident occurs and the network fails to recover automatically, please manually delete the `IfNoAI` related section in the `hosts` file, and run `ipconfig /flushdns` to flush the DNS cache.

+---

 ## 🤝 Join the Resistance